Why Am I Nervous for a Job Interview

 Write each example in this simple structure: Context → Action → Result → Learning.
 Use numbers where possible.
 Make the result visible and relevant to the hiring manager.

-Prepare evidence and artifacts
+Prepare Evidence and Artifacts

-For in-person interviews bring concise physical artifacts: one-page project summaries, a clean copy of your resume, and a few high-level visuals if relevant.
-For virtual interviews, prepare screen-share-friendly slides or a one-page portfolio PDF you can email when asked.
+For in-person interviews: bring concise physical artifacts: one-page project summaries, a clean copy of your resume, and a few high-level visuals if relevant.

 Create a 30-45 second professional summary that communicates who you are in business terms: your role identity, key strengths, and what you aim to deliver in the new role.
 Keep it outcome-oriented, not a chronological biography.